omdnaik/techspec-ai-agent/Prompt.md

+The AST parsing phase is suffering from a massive data drop.
+A review of the runtime logs shows hundreds of files failing with the following Python exception: NameError: name 'java_utils' is not defined.
+​Furthermore, the parser is heavily skewed towards Test classes, and the database schema confirms that annotations and Field nodes are completely missing, which breaks the Phase 3 Spring Enrichment.
+​You must fix the file scanning and AST extraction layers immediately:
+​1.
+Fix the NameError Crash:
+​Locate the file causing the crash (likely parsers/java_parser.py or parsers/definition_processor.py).
+​Find where java_utils is being called and either add the missing import statement at the top of the file, or correct the variable name if it was a typo.
+​2.
+Filter Out Test Files (Clean Architecture):
+​Locate the file discovery logic that walks the --repo-path.
+​Add explicit exclusion rules to ignore any files inside a src/test/ directory, and any files ending in *Test.java or *Tests.java.
+​3.
+Expand the AST Queries:
+​The current Tree-sitter query is too narrow.
+Update the query to capture ALL of these Java node types as valid 'Classes': class_declaration, interface_declaration, record_declaration, and enum_declaration.
+​4.
+Extract Annotations and Fields:
+​Update the queries to explicitly capture annotation and marker_annotation nodes attached to classes, methods, and fields.
+​Update the parser to extract class fields (field_declaration).
+​Ensure these extracted annotations are saved as a list of strings in an annotations property on the resulting dictionaries, and that this property is successfully flushed to Neo4j.
+​Do not reply until you have fixed the NameError, implemented the test exclusion, expanded the AST node types, and ensured annotations are being written to the database.

 The pipeline successfully extracted some data, but an analysis of the Neo4j database reveals two massive issues in Pass 2 (the AST extraction phase):
 ​It is heavily skewed towards Test classes and dropping core production files.
 ​The annotations property and Field nodes are completely missing, which is causing Pass 3 (Spring Enrichment) to fail silently.